Iskra Lawrence Posts Throwback Bikini Pics, As Well As A Sizzling Yoga Pant Snap

 But that doesn’t mean that the 28-year-old isn’t nostalgic for her dreamy tropical holiday.
 As previously covered by The Inquisitr, the Aerie model was recently on a vacation with friends and family in the Maldives, staying at the You and Me Maldives resort.

-She had shared several shots of her holiday on her Instagram page, including a picture of herself in a dreamy grey maxi dress at sunset, and a snap where she rocks a tiny black bikini while posed on the edge of a pool.
+She had shared several shots of her holiday on her Instagram page, including a picture of herself in a dreamy gray maxi dress at sunset, and a snap where she rocks a tiny black bikini while posed on the edge of a pool.

-But the throwback pic Iskra just released was of a bikini that had previously been unseen.
-In the snaps, the social media star rocks a neon yellow and white striped bikini while posing on the beach amidst the blue waters.
+But the throwback pic Iskra just released was of a bikini that had been previously unseen.
+In the snaps, the social media star rocks a neon yellow-and-white-striped bikini while posing on the beach amidst the blue waters.
 Her hair looks to be slightly wet, as befitting a beach trip.
 The model accessorized with statement earrings, matching in color with the yellow bikini.

 View this post on Instagram